microsoft/promptflow/examples/tutorials/develop-promptflow-copilot/develop-promptflow-copilot.md

 ## Step 1: Initialize a RAG based copilot flow

-Firstly, clone the promptflow repository to your local machine.
-Then, in your Azure Machine Learning workspace, create vector index using the document files inside `./docs` folder.
-For detailed instructions about create vector index, you can reference the document [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-vector-index?view=azureml-api-2#create-a-vector-index-by-using-machine-learning-studio).
+First, begin by cloning the promptFlow repository to your local machine.
+Subsequently, within your Azure Machine Learning workspace, proceed to create a vector index utilizing the document files located in the `./docs` folder.
+For comprehensive guidance on creating a vector index, kindly consult the documentation available at [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-vector-index?view=azureml-api-2#create-a-vector-index-by-using-machine-learning-studio).

-After the vector index created, an example prompt flow will be automatically generated in the workspace.
-You can find the example prompt flow's link in the vector index's detail page.
-The example flow is a typical RAG based copilot flow, it will be a good start point for use to develop our copilot.
+Upon successful creation of the vector index, an example flow will be automatically generated within your workspace.
+This example flow, which is a standard Retrieval-Augmented Generation (RAG) based copilot flow, serves as an excellent starting point for developing your own copilot.
+You can locate the link to this example flow on the vector index's detail page.

 This is how the example flow looks like: